 - Moderate to heavy alcohol consumption in both estrogen-positive and BRCA cases.
 For those with BRCA1 mutations, alcohol has also been hypothesized to play a direct role in breast cancer tumorigenesis by down-regulating the tumor suppressor gene BRCA1, affecting the estrogen receptor-alpha and leading to more genetic damage.
 If you have the BRCA1 mutation, alcohol makes your face flush, disrupts your sleep, or you feel hungover the next day, you are doing more harm than good.

 - Coffee consumption has been shown to reduce breast cancer risk in post-menopausal women, especially for those with the BRCA1 mutation (dark roast coffee reduces DNA damage by 23%).
+In another study of patients with BRCA1 variants, the C allele of CYP1A2 rs762551 was associated with decreased risk for breast cancer in coffee drinkers compared with those who never consumed coffee.
+This protective effect of coffee was not seen in the rs762551 AA homozygotes.
+This was a very small study and has not been replicated.

 - Compared with non-tea drinkers, those patients who regularly drank green tea during the first 60-month period after their cancer diagnosis posted a 43% decreased risk of all-cause death and a 46% decreased the risk of recurrence in triple negative breast cancer.